stanNthe5/rusdown/README.md

 ## Rusdown
 Rusdown is a fast Markdown parser built with Rust's `pulldown_cmark` library and compiled to WebAssembly (WASM), offering high performance and easy integration with JavaScript environments.
-It is twice as fast as the `markdown-it`.
+It is **3x** faster than `markdown-it`.

 ## Install
 ```